Bacteriochlorophyll: Biosynthesis

 There are a large number of known bacteriochlorophylls but all have features in common since the biosynthetic pathway involves chlorophyllide a (Chlide a) as an intermediate.

 Chlorin-cored BChls (c to f) are produced by a series of enzymatic modifications on the sidechain of Chlide a, much like how Chl b, d, e are made.
-The bacteriochlorin-cored BChls a, b, g require a unique step to reduce the double bound between C7 and C8, which is performed by Chlorophyllide a reductase (COR).
+The bacteriochlorin-cored BChls a, b, g require a unique step to reduce the double bond between C7 and C8, which is performed by chlorophyllide a reductase (COR).

 Isobacteriochlorins, in contrast, are biosynthesised from uroporphyrinogen III in a separate pathway that leads, for example, to siroheme, cofactor F430 and cobalamin.
 The common intermediate is sirohydrochlorin.